Thomas Lazur

 Construction & Engineering

 Thomas has extensive experience in a range of construction disputes from domestic disputes to some of the largest projects in the world.
 His work covers all aspects of construction disputes including adjudication proceedings and enforcement, advice on payment issues, professional negligence actions, defects, and final account claims.
-He has advised on contractual issues arising out of all standard forms of building contract.
+He has been involved as both claimant and defendant in a number of cladding claims, including claims under the Building Safety Act 2022.
+He has advised on contractual issues arising out of all standard forms of building contract and the bespoke amendments that are often made.
 He is a contributing author for Keating on Construction Contracts.

 He is familiar with all procedural issues that typically arise out of construction and engineering claims including adjudication enforcement proceedings, applications for security for costs, summary judgment hearings, costs budgeting, claims for declaratory relief, stays for arbitration, the disclosure pilot, and the trial of preliminary issues.

-Recently he has developed considerable experience in transport infrastructure projects, a number of which have involved amended forms of the NEC form of contract.
+He has considerable experience in transport infrastructure projects, a number of which have involved amended forms of the NEC form of contract.
 He is also a contributing author of Keating on NEC.

-• Represented the designer in an ICC arbitration concerning the final account and professional negligence allegations arising out of the design construction of the Riyadh metro system.
+• Represented the designer in an 4-week ICC arbitration hearing concerning the final account and professional negligence allegations arising out of the design construction of the Riyadh metro system.

 • Advised the main contractor on its entitlement to extensions of time in a drill and blast tunnelling project associated with the XRL Hong Kong to China railway.